Music-Cognition-Lab/Music-Cognition-Lab.github.io/resources.md

 lab.
 Some relevant fellowship schemes can be found <a href="http://c4dm.eecs.qmul.ac.uk/fellowships.html">here.</a>

-Prospective PhD students interested in doing research on music perception and cognition should contact Marcus Pearce in the first instance including a CV and a brief description of their research interests.
+Prospective PhD students interested in doing research on auditory perception and cognition should contact Marcus Pearce in the first instance including a CV and a brief description of their research interests.
 Funding for doctoral research is periodically available and